Lamboirn History, Family Crest & Coats of Arms

 - Origins Available:

-The lamboirn history begins in Cornwall, a rugged coastal region in southwestern England.
+The Lamboirn history begins in Cornwall, a rugged coastal region in southwestern England.
 Quite distinct from Devon, the adjoining county, Cornwall had its own spoken language until the late 18th century.
-The lamboirn history began here.
+The Lamboirn history began here.
 The manner in which hereditary surnames arose is interesting.
 Local surnames were derived from where the original bearer lived, was born, or held land.
 Unlike most Celtic peoples, who favored patronymic names, the Cornish predominantly used local surnames.
-The lamboirn family originally lived in Cornwall, in the village of Lamborne where one source notes the name was "anciently written in the Cornish-British Lambron, the inclosure of the round hill; lan being changed into lam, for the sake of the euphony or ease in speaking; from the Welsh Llan, an inclosure, and bryn, a hill."
+The Lamboirn family originally lived in Cornwall, in the village of Lamborne where one source notes the name was "anciently written in the Cornish-British Lambron, the inclosure of the round hill; lan being changed into lam, for the sake of the euphony or ease in speaking; from the Welsh Llan, an inclosure, and bryn, a hill."

 "In the days of Edward III. about 1330, these lands [of Lamburn, Cornwall] belonged to Sir John Lamburn of Lamburn, in Perransand, whose daughter and heir was married to one of the Arundells of Lanherne."

 Ralph de Lamburne was listed in the Feet of Fines for Essex in 1198 and later, Alice de Lamborne was found in Wiltshire in 1278.

 The Hundredorum Rolls of 1273 includes: William de Lamburne, Suffolk; Alicia de Lamburne, Oxfordshire; and Lambekin de Lamburne, London.